B-Aboobaker/BeginnerJavaConsoleApplications/README.md

 - [Banking App](#jd521fa1-banking-app)

 ## Palindrome Checker
 ### Overview
-Palindrome is a word, verse, or sentence (such as "Able was I ere I saw Elba") or a number (such as 1881) that reads the same backward or forward.
-Create a Java application to check if a number provided by the user is a Palindrome or not.
-Give appropriate messages to the user. <br>
+A palindrome is a word, phrase, number, or other sequences of characters that reads the same forward and backward.
+This application checks if a number provided by the user is a palindrome. <br>
 #### See sample output:
 <img src="assets/images/Palindrome1.png" alt="Palindrome image 1">